 During the 2001-02 fiscal year, the FGYA established a major project to forecast and monitor development of lodgepole pine regenerated after harvesting, and assessed opportunities and requirements for other cooperative projects.
 At the FGYA's March 2002 Annual Steering Committee Meeting the Committee reviewed and accepted a business plan that rationalized the Association's mission, strategies, projects and financial requirements for the next 5 years.
 The plan identified a total of 6 projects, all of which have been implemented and are now in various stages of completion.
-The plan was updated in 2004, 2005 and 2006.
+In 2007, a new project dealing with mountain pine beetle impacts was added.
+The plan has been updated each year since 2004.

-This version of the plan covers the period commencing April 1, 2007, with projections 2-5 years ahead depending on project plans and expected durations.
+This version of the plan covers the period commencing April 1, 2008, with projections 2-5 years ahead depending on project plans and expected durations.
 Costs, revenues, activities and deliverables are scheduled by year.
-Work is scheduled in detail for the coming year (April 1, 2007 - March 31, 2008).
+Work is scheduled in detail for the coming year (April 1, 2008 - March 31, 2009).